joshwilkerson/pco-code-exercise/README.md

 **Development Notes:**

 * Source files can be found in the '/build' directory.
 * Node used to compile SCSS &amp; javascript/ES6.
+* Individual user profile template can be viewed by clicking row on index page

 **Getting Started:**

-1. "cd" into directory and run `npm install` to load node dependencies
+1. "cd" into `/build` directory and run `npm install` to load node dependencies
 2. to view on local server or recompile source files, run `npm start`